 - map error codes to descriptive error messages

 Building secure, compliant applications requires deep visibility into network and service activity, and your logs are invaluable for monitoring this.
 But logs often don’t contain all the relevant context needed to investigate threats.
 This means that security analysts need the ability to filter their logs with threat intelligence that is regularly updated with indicators of compromise (IOCs) to gather accurate evidence.

-The Log Explorer now enables you to filter logs at query time based on your Reference Tables (in private beta).
+The Log Explorer now enables you to filter logs at query time based on your Reference Tables (in public beta).
 This capability ensures that you have the up-to-date context you need for security investigations and critical audits.
 For example, Reference Tables containing information about service owners can help you search logs for the appropriate teams to contact during an incident, ensuring you stay compliant.
 This kind of information is constantly in flux due to scenarios like expanding company operations, adding new hires, and restructuring teams, so you need to be able to filter logs with relevant information on demand.

 During security investigations, you can use a Reference Table containing approved IPs and login locations to search for suspicious logins from unauthorized locations.
 You can also use updated malware lists to investigate when employees download and execute malicious applications.
 The following example illustrates how you can easily search for all recent logs that include a malicious IP address from a threat intel reference table: